vasunep0306/demandov2/README.md

 1. Restyle the teacher dashboard. [style] #notstarted
 2. Annomaly detection system... (find malicious users) [functionality] #notstarted
-3. Get rid of extra white space at the bottom of the login page. [style] #inprogress
-4. Prevent teachers from accessing student routes and vice versa. [functionality] #notstarted
+3. Prevent teachers from accessing student routes and vice versa. [functionality] #notstarted
-5. Create an admin page. [functionality] #notstarted
+4. Create an admin page. [functionality] #notstarted
-6. If student is already enrolled, tell them they are in an alert box. [functionality] #notstarted
+5. If student is already enrolled, tell them they are in an alert box. [functionality] #notstarted